appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 We also integrated [MailMunch][6] and [SumoMe][7] in the theme so you can use it instead  if you prefer by simply adding your mailmunchid or sumomeid.

 That’s it!
-Give fast, secure blogging a try and you will never go back to WordPress, Joomla or Drupal.
+Give [fast, secure blogging][8] a try and you will never go back to WordPress, Joomla or Drupal.
 We support you both in Swedish and English.

   [1]: https://github.com/appernetic/hugo-bootstrap-premium
   [2]: https://res.cloudinary.com/appernetic/v1461945240/aaxlgeo4btp4ih5hlhtb
   [3]: https://zapier.com